SenseNet/sensenet/docs/smart-application-model.md

 The simplest part of the process is the action binding.
 The system will look for an application that is named exactly as the `Action` specified.
 There are no fallbacks on this, if no application is found, an error message will be returned.

 When a request arrives, the system will sequentially probe the _(apps)_ system folders starting from the closest to the content item requested.
-In each _(apps)_ folder, it will look for a folder that matches the type of the requested content item most closely, while containing an application with the same name as the `Action specified`.
+In each _(apps)_ folder, it will look for a folder that matches the type of the requested content item most closely (so parent content types are also in play!), while containing an application with the same name as the `Action specified`.
 If not found, it advances on to the next _(apps)_ folder, until a matching application is found, or it becomes apparent that such an application is not present.

 **Examples**